-Playing in my first official EDGA event, I’ve now been back a few days and have had time to digest the experience overall and below is a summary of my experience.
+Playing in my first official EDGA event, I’ve now been back a few days and have now had time to digest the experience overall, and below is a summary of my adventure.

 The Clubhouse is located only about 300 yards from the hotel ( I did carry my clubs to the golf club) but I need not have.
 You could pick up a buggy and drive back or the hotel would arrange to have you brought to the club.

 In short, I really like EDGA...No complaints at all as to the running of the event.
 I had to undertake a medical, but that was done with dignity and very professionally handled.